Theory Lessons

 Mark Sarnecki's Essential Music Theory

 For students aged 8 through adult that are starting music theory.
+There are more exercises in these books than in the Celebrate Theory series and it contains a more gradual progression of difficulty.
 These books can be used for both the RCM and Conservatory Canada curriculum, though there is a small amount of content that needs to be supplemented to these books to cover everything needed for examination purposes.

 Grace Vandendool's Keyboard Theory